The limitless First Incompleteness Theorem: Preliminaries

 \section{Preliminaries}

-In this paper, we work with first-order theories with finite signature, and we equate a theory $T$ with the set of theorems provable in $T$.
-We always assume the \emph{arithmetization} of the base theory.
+In this paper, we always assume the \emph{arithmetization} of the base theory.
 Given a sentence $\phi$, let $\ulcorner \phi\urcorner$ denote the G\"{o}del number of $\phi$.
-G\"{o}del's numberUnder arithmetization, we equate a set of sentences with the set of G\"{o}del's numbers of sentences.
+Under arithmetization, we equate a set of sentences with the set of G\"{o}del numbers of sentences.

 Robinson Arithmetic $\mathbf{Q}$ and the theory $\mathbf{R}$ are both introduced in \cite{undecidable} by Tarski, Mostowski and Robinson as base axiomatic theories for investigating incompleteness and undecidability.